Skip to main content

 • Financials within an Owner Statement such as reservation commissions, fees, and pass-through taxes

-Reservation financials are recognized in real-time and synced to QuickBooks on the day of check-in.
-The following data is included from the reservation financials:
+Reservation financials are recognized in real time and synced to QuickBooks on the day of check-in.
+The following data is included:

 • Reservation fees